13 (Black Sabbath album): Background

-While Osbourne was working on his new solo album in 2006, Rhino Records released Black Sabbath: The Dio Years, a compilation culled from the four Sabbath releases featuring Ronnie James Dio.
+In April 2007, a month before the release of Osbourne's tenth album Black Rain, Rhino Records released Black Sabbath: The Dio Years, a compilation culled from the four Sabbath releases featuring Ronnie James Dio.
 For the release, Iommi, Geezer Butler, Dio and Vinny Appice reunited to write and record three new songs as Black Sabbath.
-The Dio Years was released on 3 April 2007, reaching No.54 on the Billboard 200, while the single "The Devil Cried" reached No. 37 on the Mainstream Rock Tracks chart.
+The Dio Years peaked at No.54 on the Billboard 200, while the single "The Devil Cried" reached No. 37 on the Mainstream Rock Tracks chart.
 Pleased with the results, Iommi and Dio decided to reunite the Heaven and Hell era line-up for a world tour.
 Because the line-up of Osbourne, Butler, Iommi and Bill Ward were still officially called Black Sabbath, the new line-up dubbed themselves Heaven & Hell, after the album of the same name.
 Ward was to participate, but dropped out before the tour began due to musical differences with "a couple of the band members" as well as a "contractual dispute".
 He was replaced by former drummer Vinny Appice, reuniting the line-up that had featured on Mob Rules and Dehumanizer.
-After their only studio album The Devil You Know in 2009, Dio died after a battle against stomach cancer on 16 May 2010.
-Following a tribute concert with former Sabbath vocalist Glenn Hughes, Heaven & Hell disbanded.
+Heaven & Hell released one studio album, The Devil You Know, in April 2009.
+Dio died from stomach cancer on 16 May 2010.
+Following a tribute concert with former Black Sabbath vocalist Glenn Hughes, Heaven & Hell disbanded.

 On 11 November 2011, Sabbath hosted a private announcement ceremony at the Whisky a Go Go in Hollywood, California.
 Hosted by former Black Flag vocalist Henry Rollins, the event featured all four original Sabbath band members.
 At the event, Sabbath announced they would be officially reuniting, following months of rumours.
 The reunion was said to feature an appearance at the 2012 Download Festival, and a newly recorded studio album by Rubin expected to be released in late 2012.
 When Rollins asked the band why they chose to reunite, Iommi responded, "It's now or never.
 We get along great.
 Everything's really good."
 Butler commented that the new material was the "old Sabbath style and sound."
 Osbourne said he was "blown away", and, "I don't understand why it's happening.
 I mean, 45 years down the road and we've got a really great album to put out."
 On 18 November 2011, Black Sabbath announced that they would be touring Europe in May and June 2012.